dapr/dapr/README.md

 | 🎤 Hanselminutes | [Dapr Distributed Application Runtime with Mark Russinovich](https://hanselminutes.com/718/dapr-distributed-application-runtime-with-azure-cto-mark-russinovich)
 | 💻 Azure Community Live | [Build microservice applications using DAPR with Mark Fussell ](https://www.youtube.com/watch?v=CgqI7nen-Ng)

-### Contributing to Dapr

-See the [Wiki](https://github.com/dapr/dapr/wiki) for information on contributing to Dapr.

-See the [Development Guide](https://github.com/dapr/dapr/blob/master/docs/development) to get started with building and developing.

-## Roadmap

-See [Roadmap](https://github.com/dapr/dapr/wiki/Roadmap) for what's planned for the Dapr project.

 ## Repositories